charlesreid1-docker/pod-charlesreid1/docs/Ports.md

 Also see [python files service](Service_pythonfiles.md).

-We have a simple, lightweight Python HTTP server that's run in a Docker container via the following
+We have a simple, lightweight Python HTTP server on port 8081 on the Docker network.
+This container runs the following Python command to start the server:
-command:

 ```
-python -m http.server -b <bind-address> 8080
+python -m http.server -b <bind-address> 8081
 ```

 This works because Python provides a built-in HTTP server